 Scores

-Tap any of these entries to see all of the scores that fall within that category.
+When browsing by category, the categories that appear in the list are generated automatically based on each score’s metadata, so you’ll only see values currently in use by one or more items in your library.
+Tap any category to see all of the scores that are associated with it.
 A single score may be visible in several different lists, so long as it matches the corresponding category or setlist.
 (For example, a score with the composer “Bach” and the genre “Baroque” will be listed under both categories.)
-Most submenus can be sorted by date added, rating, difficulty, reference, key, time, or alphabetically by title.

-Tip: The “All Scores” item lists everything—if you haven’t set up any categories or prefer not to use them, just tap on it.
-The menu reopens to the last submenu you were viewing, so unless you tap the back button you’ll automatically return to this list each time.
+Tip: The score menu reopens to the last submenu you were viewing, so unless you tap the back button you’ll automatically return to this list each time.

 Libraries

-Tap the “Library” button in the top left-hand corner of the root menu to create and work with entirely separate collections of music (i.e. for different bands).
-When you’re working with a different library, this button’s title changes to reflect your current selection.
+Tap the library button in the root menu to create and work with entirely separate collections of music (i.e. for different bands).
+Learn more about organizing scores into separate libraries in the Metadata section of this guide.

 Find & Filter

 Drag or scroll downward to reveal a search bar that lets you quickly find a particular category or item in the list below it.
-In submenus, the filter icon on the left-hand side of the search bar lets you narrow down your results even further by cross-referencing categories using advanced rules (i.e. only show items that include or exclude specific categories or setlists).
+When viewing a list of scores, tap the menu button and choose “filter” to narrow down your results even further by cross-referencing categories using advanced rules (i.e. only show items that include or exclude specific categories or setlists).

 Tip: forScore scans for new files periodically.
 If you’ve just added something that’s not showing up, drag or scroll down even farther until you see the refresh symbol, then let go to update the listing.